b1tray3r/go-openapi3/README.md

 The OpenAPI defintion is defined with code using go in the `internal/openapi/definition.go` file.

 During the build steps air is going to generate the `openapi3.json` file in the `embed/swagger` directory.
-Additionally, the according server interfaces will be generated in the `pkg/api/openapi3.gen.go` file.
+Additionally, the according server interfaces are generated with [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen)) into the `pkg/api/` folder.

 The application will serve the Swagger-UI at `swagger/` endpoint.